All of our captains are Coast Guard certified.

 Captain Mark Rinker

 Capt Mark’s boating experiences range from inland Iowa and Minnesota lakes to the Mississippi River, the Great Lakes (Michigan, Huron, and Superior) and most recently, 8 years in the PNW as a Yacht Broker, selling and training over 80 new power boat clients ranging from 30′ to 60′ LOA.
 Mark and his wife Marti own a 42 Sabre named “Osprey” and cruise with the Bellevue Yacht Club, averaging 100 nights aboard annually.
-Capt Mark is knowledgeable of recreational cruising, anchoring, and many destinations about the Puget Sound.
+Capt Having recently circumnavigated Vancouver Island, Mark is knowledgeable of recreational cruising, anchoring, and can share many tips & tricks about cruising the Salish Sea.

 Captain Chris Howard

-Chris has extensive marine operations and captain experience from over 23 years working in several different sectors of the marine industry and ocean research.
+Chris holds a USCG Licensed 100 Ton Master Captain’s license and has extensive marine operations and captain experience from over 23 years working in several different sectors of the marine industry and ocean research.
 He has operated power and sail vessels ranging from 10ft dinghies to the 104’ King County Ferry vessels.
 He’s called the Pacific Northwest his home waters for the past eight years after many years running yachts and research craft in both Hawaii and Alaska.
 Easygoing and detailed, Chris can put just about any new skipper and crew at ease.

 Captain Matt Abraham